 We are big chorizo fans in our house.
 It is such a versatile ingredient when rendered down during cooking, releasing spicy flavours that can really accentuate a dish.
-This chorizo stew is on our regular dinner rota and is always a winner.
+This naturally gluten free chorizo stew is on our regular dinner rota and is always a winner.

-Serve my gluten free chorizo stew with rice, sliced avocado and tortilla chips, or with a simple sprinkling of cheese, or with flat bread, or as a baked potato topping.
+I typically serve this chorizo stew with rice, sliced avocado and tortilla chips, or with a simple sprinkling of cheese, or with flat bread.
+We often have it on top of baked potatoes too, on especially chilly days :).
 All of the above make delicious dinners!

 Please remember to check that the chorizo and ketchup you are using are gluten free.
 In the UK, it will state on the ingredients list if they are not.

 Easy Chorizo Stew (GF)

 - (optional - 1 tsp Henderson's relish...a Northern condiment we often cook with, which is gluten free and makes things extra tasty...the stew will be just as delish without it though)